clararende/slackmood-ai/README.md

 ## Prerequisites

 - Python 3.8 or higher
-- Goose CLI installed and configured
+- Goose CLI or Goose Desktop installed and configured
 - `uvx` package manager (required for MCP servers)
 - Access to Google Calendar
 - Access to Slack